Oblivion (2013 film): Casting

-Tom Cruise had expressed interest in the film for a long time, and officially committed to it on May 20, 2011.
+Tom Cruise had expressed interest in the film for a long time, and officially signed to play the lead role on May 20, 2011.

 For casting the lead role of Julia opposite Cruise, the producers considered five actresses: Jessica Chastain, Olivia Wilde, Brit Marling, Noomi Rapace and Olga Kurylenko, and all five auditioned on August 27, 2011.
 On September 26, 2011, it was announced that Chastain had been cast.
 Chastain was subsequently offered the lead role in the Kathryn Bigelow film Zero Dark Thirty (2012) and Cruise let her be released from her contract for Oblivion to make the other film, for which Chastain has publicly thanked Cruise.
 The role was later recast with Kurylenko.

-In preparation for the role, Kurylenko watched astronaut training videos as well as classic science fiction and romance films, such as Solaris (1972), Notorious (1946), and Casablanca (1942.
+In preparation for the role, Kurylenko watched astronaut training videos as well as classic science fiction and romance films, such as Solaris (1972), Notorious (1946), and Casablanca (1942).
 "What's funny is I actually watched Solaris; Joseph never brought it up", said Kurylenko.
 "I come from Tarkovsky-land, and at that point I hadn't watched it for many years.
 I watched the new one as well, with George Clooney and Natascha McElhone.
 The story – both in Solaris and Oblivion – deals with space and memory."

 For the other leading role, Victoria, the producers initially considered Hayley Atwell, Diane Kruger and Kate Beckinsale.
 The three actresses traveled to Pittsburgh to screen-test with Cruise, who was filming Jack Reacher (2012).
 The role finally went to Andrea Riseborough.
 Melissa Leo was cast at a later date as Sally.